 The air is typically very smooth.
 Since our temperatures are typically constant, it is uncommon to have very bumpy air.

-Clear Sunny Days and infrequent, amazing, glorious.
-If your trip falls on a clear day, sit back, enjoy the views.
+Clear Sunny Days are infrequent, amazing, and glorious.
+If your trip falls on a clear day, sit back, and enjoy the views.